jenkinsci/pipeline-plugin/demo/README.md

 CloudBees Jenkins Enterprise variant
 --------------------------

-If you would like to see CloudBees Jenkins Enterprise features (such as checkpoints and the stage pipeline view), see the [extended demo page](https://registry.hub.docker.com/u/cloudbees/workflow-demo/).
+If you would like to see CloudBees Jenkins Enterprise features (such as checkpoints), see the [extended demo page](https://registry.hub.docker.com/u/cloudbees/workflow-demo/).